 14. St James of Bermondsey

-A bar boasting an almost endless supply of craft beer and a kitchen cooking up Pieminister’s finest, St James of Bermondsey is a proper pub with plenty of character.
+A gastropub boasting an almost endless supply of craft beer and a kitchen cooking up Pieminister’s finest pies, St James of Bermondsey is a proper pub with plenty of character.
+They’ve got excellent pizzas on the bill here as well as some excellent bottomless brunches here too.

 15. Dean Swift

 Another pub hoarding a hefty set of craft beers, including Five Points, Fourpure, Gipsy Hill and Signature Brew.
-The food menu is as typical as they come, featuring the likes of fish and chips, sausage and mash, and Sunday roasts.
+The food menu is as typical as they come, featuring the likes of fish and chips, sausage and mash, and some banging Sunday roasts too.
+It’s just down the road from Tower Bridge.

 16. Marquis of Wellington

 The Marquis of Wellington is a bit of a crowd favourite with its lively vibes, sourdough pizzas and weekly throwback Thursdays.
-Check out their website for more info.
+It’s also situated right in the heart of the Bermondsey Beer Mile.

 17. 214 Bermondsey

 In a place with over 100 gins, you know you’re going to be happy.
-And, when double G&Ts are only £5 between 5–6pm on Tuesdays through till Saturdays, you know you’ve found the happiest of hours.
+And, when cocktails are only around £6 (no seriously) you know you’ve found the happiest of happy hours.

 18. Bermondsey Arts Cocktail Club

-Bermondsey Arts Cocktail Club is a speakeasy serving up beautiful, quality cocktails.
+Bermondsey Arts Cocktail Club is a speakeasy serving up beautiful, quality cocktails in an old *ahem* toilet.
 Come along on a Wednesday for some live jazz, but make sure you book or become a member (it’s free!).
+It’s also open until the wee hours every day it’s open.
 Head to their website to find out more.

-As one of the world’s leading contemporary art galleries, the White Cube is almost certainly worth a visit.
-Find out what’s happening now.
+As one of the world’s leading contemporary art galleries, the White Cube is almost certainly worth a visit, and they have regularly-changing art exhibitions throughout the year.
+Find out what’s happening now here.

 20. Kino Cinema